Iraqi insurgency (2003–2011): Abu Musab al-Zarqawi, al-Qaeda in Iraq, and Sunni jihadists

-Schism between foreign fighters and native insurgency
+Schism between foreign fighters and native Iraqi insurgency

 Large-scale terrorist attacks against civilians carried out by foreign fighters, as well as the interpretation of Islam that they attempt to impose on the local population in areas under their control, have increasingly turned Iraqis against them, in some cases breaking out into open fighting between different groups in the insurgency.
 There are signs that local Islamist insurgent groups have also increasingly caused the population to turn against them.

 Opinions differ on how broad this schism is.
 Terrorism expert Jessica Stern warned that; "In the run-up to the war, most Iraqis viewed the foreign volunteers who were rushing in to fight against America as troublemakers, and Saddam Hussein's forces reportedly killed many of them."
 This opinion contradicts Iraqi scholar Mustapha Alani, who says that these foreigners are increasingly welcomed by the public, especially in the former Ba'athist strongholds north of Baghdad.

 While some have noted an alliance of convenience that existed between the foreign fighters and the native Sunni insurgents, there are signs that the foreign militants, especially those who follow Zarqawi, are increasingly unpopular among the native fighters.
 In the run-up to the December 2005 elections, Sunni fighters were warning al-Qaeda members and foreign fighters not to attack polling stations.
 One former Ba'athist told Reuters; "Sunnis should vote to make political gains.
 We have sent leaflets telling al-Qaeda that they will face us if they attack voters."
 An unnamed Sunni leader was quoted commenting on Zarqawi; "Zarqawi is an American, Israeli and Iranian agent who is trying to keep our country unstable so that the Sunnis will keep facing occupation."

 By early 2006, the split between the Sunni groups and the Zarqawi-led foreign fighters had grown dramatically, and Sunni forces began targeting al-Qaeda forces for assassination.
 One senior intelligence official told the Telegraph that Zarqawi had fled to Iran as a result of the attacks.
 In response to al-Qaeda killings in Iraq, Sunni insurgents in al-Anbar province led by former Ba'athist intelligence officer Ahmed Ftaikhan formed an anti-al-Qaeda militia called the Anbar Revolutionaries.
 All of the militia's core members have relatives who have been killed by al-Qaeda in Iraq, and they have sought to prevent foreign jihadis from entering the country.
 The group "claims to have killed 20 foreign fighters and 33 Iraqi sympathizers."
 The schism became all the more apparent in when a tape alleged to be from the Mujahedeen Shura Council urged Osama Bin Laden to replace al-Qaeda in Iraq's current head with an Iraqi national.
 The Mujahedeen Shura Council, however, issued a statement shortly afterwards denying the authenticity of this tape.

 On 19 July 2007 seven domestic insurgent groups informed journalists in Damascus that they were forming a united front independent of al-Qaeda.